 Georgian holders found working in the Schengen Area on an ETIAS, and without a work visa, may face serious consequences.
 Citizens found in this situation may face fines, the revocation of their ETIAS visa waiver as well as deportation.

 How long can Georgian nationals stay in the European Union?

-Until 2020, Georgian citizens will continue to be entitled to spend up to 90 days within a 180-day timeframe in the Schengen Area without having to apply for a visa.
+Until late 2022, Georgian citizens will continue to be entitled to spend up to 90 days within a 180-day timeframe in the Schengen Area without having to apply for a visa.
 As soon as the ETIAS travel authorization is fully operational in 2021, Georgian nationals will still be allowed to spend 90 days within a 180-day period in the European Schengen Area.
-However, in order to do so from 2021, onwards, Georgian passport holders will require a mandatory ETIAS travel authorization.
+However, in order to do so from late 2022 onwards, Georgian passport holders will require a mandatory ETIAS travel authorization.
 The ETIAS will allow an unlimited number of entries in the Schengen Area so long as the Georgian citizen does not exceed the limit of 90 days per 180-day period.